pinobatch/libbet/06-audio/how_to_encode.md

 How to encode
 -------------

-Using FFmpeg, with the appropriate codecs installed, on a VPS in the appropriate country:
+Using FFmpeg, with the appropriate codecs installed, on a computer in the appropriate country:

     ffmpeg -y -i bgb-1567896789.avi -i bgb-1567896789.wav \
-      -vf 'tblend=all_mode=average, framestep=2, scale=320:288:sws_flags=neighbor' \
+      -vf "tblend=all_mode=average, framestep=2, scale=320:288:sws_flags=neighbor" \
       -pix_fmt yuv420p -ab 64000 -movflags +faststart out.mp4

 What does this mean?